What Is Perfect Pitch In Music?

 Can You Learn Perfect Pitch?

-Experts are not sure whether or not Perfect Pitch can be learned, or if you have to be born with the ability.
+Experts are not sure whether or not perfect pitch can be learned or if you have to be born with the ability.

-However, there are no cases of someone developing Perfect Pitch after becoming an adult, so it at least is impossible to learn after a certain age.
+However, there are no cases of someone developing perfect pitch after becoming an adult, so it is at least impossible to learn after a certain age.

-Relative Pitch however is able to be learned, even in adulthood.
+Relative Pitch, however, is able to be learned, even in adulthood.

-This is done by memorizing specific reference tones so well that they can ‘hear’ them in their mind without having to hear them out loud, and can then learn to identify pitches with seemingly no reference point.
+This is done by memorizing specific reference tones so well that they can ‘hear’ them in their mind without having to hear them out loud and can then learn to identify pitches with seemingly no reference point.

-However, while Perfect Pitch does make it easier to learn and produce music, having it or not is not at all correlated with musical ability.
+However, while perfect pitch does make it easier to learn and produce music, having it or not is not at all correlated with musical ability.

 In Summary

-Perfect Pitch, also called Absolute Pitch, is an innate human ability to understand and recall specific musical notes.
+Perfect pitch, also called Absolute Pitch, is an innate human ability to understand and recall specific musical notes.

-If you can hear a song and say “That song is in the key of Eb”, or hear a note played on the piano and say “That is a G#”, or are able to sing a Bb on the spot, then you might have perfect pitch.
+If you can hear a song and say, “That song is in the key of Eb,” or hear a note played on the piano and say, “That is a G#,” or are able to sing a Bb on the spot, then you might have perfect pitch.

-There are multiple quizzes online that you can test your Perfect Pitch ability, like TonedEar.com, or Playback.fm, you should check them out!
+There are multiple quizzes online that you can test your perfect pitch ability, like TonedEar.com, or Playback.fm, you should check them out!

 Photo of author